Last updated 14 September 2023

 Causal factors

-As regards journeys connected with work and business, the financial situation for firms has had some effect, but also the scale of construction and commercial activities in Longyearbyen.
-Major new developments in the last 15–20 years had some effect since quite a few of the construction workers also stayed at hotels.
-Work due to landslides and relocation and establishment of new houses have had an impact in recent years.
+As regards journeys connected with work and business, the financial situation for firms has some effect, but also the scale of construction and commercial activities in Longyearbyen.
+Major new developments in the last 15–20 years also have affected the number of overnight stays since quite a few of the construction workers stayed at hotels.
+Work due to landslides, relocation and construction of new houses has had an impact in recent years.

 Consequences